loganrooks/mcp-vector-database/docs/project-specifications.md

 *   **API Gateway (Middleware):** Employs the **LiteLLM Proxy** (Docker) as the **single, unified gateway** for *all* external LLM/embedding API calls (currently Vertex AI for embeddings).
 This provides centralized management, cost control, and provider flexibility from the outset.
 *   **Embeddings:** Embedding generation relies on calls made *through* the LiteLLM Proxy to the configured cloud provider (Vertex AI Free Tier).
 *   **Processing:** Core services (Text Processor, Search Module) and processing scripts run locally via **Docker containers** (CPU-bound).
 They interact with the LiteLLM Proxy for any required embeddings.
+*   **Text Acquisition:** Missing texts identified via citation analysis can be acquired using the external **Z-Library MCP Server (`zlibrary-mcp`)**.
+This server handles searching, downloading, and initial RAG processing (EPUB/PDF/TXT -> Text), providing a path to the processed text file for ingestion by the PhiloGraph Text Processor.
 *   **Backend:** A simple Python backend (Flask/FastAPI) provides the internal API, running in Docker.
-It coordinates calls to the DB and invokes Core Services (which in turn call the LiteLLM Proxy). **No LangChain components are used in Tier 0.**
+It coordinates calls to the DB and invokes Core Services (which in turn call the LiteLLM Proxy and potentially the `zlibrary-mcp` server). **No LangChain components are used in Tier 0.**
 *   **Interfaces:** Focus on local CLI and MCP server integration, interacting with the Backend API.
 *   **Future Evolution:** This architecture establishes the LiteLLM gateway pattern early.
 LangChain will be introduced in later tiers (Tier 1+) within the Backend/Core Services layer for orchestration and advanced features, making its external API calls *through* the established LiteLLM Proxy.